 From 1760 until 1774, the Associates of Thomas Bray operated a school for free and enslaved black children in Williamsburg.
 Benjamin Franklin, an Associate member, recommended the location because of what he considered William & Mary's "commitment to the religious education of local blacks."11 During its 14-year tenure, the Bray School was under the charge of headmistress Anne Wager, who taught at least thirty children to read, enabling them to learn the Christian Bible and manners.
 The girls also learned to sew.
 Two of Wager's students, Fanny and Adam, were owned by William & Mary.12 The school closed in 1774 when Wager died.

-This brief summary begins to suggest the contours of slavery and slaveholding at William & Mary.
-As of 2018, William & Mary was involved with slavery for more than half its history.
-Research about slave life is ongoing, as are investigations into the university's role during the Jim Crow years that followed the Civil War and Reconstruction.
+This brief summary suggests the contours of slavery and slaveholding at William & Mary.
+The university benefited from the labor of enslaved people for approximately 170 years of its 329-year history and as such, its slaveholding years outnumber its employment of free labor.
+Research about the lives of the African Americans who toiled here before the end of the Civil War is ongoing, as are investigations into the university's role during the Jim Crow years that followed Reconstruction.

 1 Jennifer Oast, Institutional Slavery: Slaveholding Churches, Schools, Colleges, and Businesses in Virginia, 1680 – 1860 (New York: Cambridge University Press, 2016), 159.

 2 Royal Charter Collection, Special Collections Research Center, Earl Gregg Swem Library, William & Mary.

 3 Craig Steven Wilder, Ebony & Ivy: Race, Slavery, and the Troubled History of America's Universities (New York: Bloomsbury Press 2013), 136.